mit-han-lab/streaming-llm/README.md

 We will release the code and data in the following order, please stay tuned!

 - [x] Release core code of StreamingLLM, including Llama-2, MPT, Falcon, and Pythia.
-- [ ] Release perplexity evaluation code
+- [x] Release perplexity evn code
-- [ ] Release Streaming Llama-2 chatbot demo.
+- [x] Release Streaming Llama Chatbot demo.
 - [ ] Release StreamEval dataset and evaluation code.

 ## Citation